 All About The Information Security Career Path

-The world of information security career path (IS) comprises of specialized computer and IT professionals whose job it is to prevent intrusion by hackers into an organization’s computer system.
-They are the equivalent of social security careers personnel who physically guard with or without arms in the premises of an organization to prevent theft or burglary.
+The world of information security career path (IS) comprises specialized computer and IT professionals whose job is to prevent intrusion by hackers into an organization’s computer system.
+They are the equivalent of social security careers personnel who physically guard with or without arms in an organization’s premises to prevent theft or burglary.

 The First Steps To A Successful Information Security Career Path

 Programming, networking, database and system administration are three areas where any IS architect needs to have a firm grounding.
-It is better to work in different areas of programming including object-oriented programmings such as C, C+, and HTML (Hypertext Mark Up Language) and Java that was designed for the web apart from SQL (standard query language) that is suitable for managing databases.
+It is better to work in different areas of programming, including object-oriented programming such as C, C+, and HTML (Hypertext Mark-Up Language) and Java that was designed for the web apart from SQL (standard query language) that is suitable for managing databases.

 Routers are responsible for analyzing the data sent over a network and repackaging it before being sent to another network.
 Routers and switches enable seamless data, voice, and video communication for companies through the high-speed internet.

 Routers are gate-keepers of information flowing within and out of the organization’s data network.
 Firewalls and intrusion detection systems in routers are responsible for keeping external threats or attacks at bay.
 Built-in firewalls and intrusion detection/prevention and they have built-in firewalls and intrusion prevention.

 System administration involves maintaining multi-user computer networks over Local Area Network (LAN) or Wide Area Networks (WAN).
 The system administrator is responsible for adding new configurations, devices, maintaining servers, installation of software, anti-virus solutions, documentation of the system, backup and recovery, installation and updating of operating systems.

 After gaining knowledge and exposure to networking, system administration and programming, it may is beneficial to attain certifications in any of the core areas where the IT professional seeks to gain expertise.